 Peab will be climate neutral by 2045.
 Our targets by 2030 are to reduce carbon dioxide intensity by at least 60 percent in our own operations (Scope 1 and 2) and by at least half (cf. 2015) for input goods and purchased services (Scope 3).
 The outcome after 2023 reveals that developments are going in the right direction although to different degrees.
-Carbon dioxide intensity in our own production has gone down by 49 percent since base year 2015 and by nine percent for input goods and purchased services.
-This means that we are well on the way to converting the production we ourselves have control over but the greater challenge is when we are dependent on other parties for a reduction in our carbon footprint.
-It is therefore vital that we continue to make explicit and stringent demands on our suppliers and subcontractors as well as point out choices that are better for the climate in order to reduce emissions.
+Carbon dioxide intensity in our own production has gone down by 49 percent since base year 2015 and by nine

-Carbon dioxide intensity for own production

-Target: Reduced emissions of GHG Scope 1+2 (tons ${\rm CO_2e/MSEK}$) by 60% (reported annually)
+Carbon dioxide intensity for own production Target: Reduced emissions of GHG Scope 1+2\ (tons CO2e/MSEK) by 60% (reported annually)